sourcegraph/handbook/content/support/engaging-other-teams.md

 A couple of notes before to help you get started in figuring out which team will be best to help:

 - In some cases, questions can span multiple teams.
 For example, a question about how to scale up indexed search to serve a large set of repositories could cover the Delivery, Repo Management, and Search teams.
 In such cases, start where you think is best and our teammates in engineering will help us figure out if we need to go to another engineering team.
-- For features tagged beta or experimental in our docs, it’s okay to err on the side of engaging engineering sooner rather than later (since we don't yet know if we will want to release these, we keep our docs light in case we opt to remove the feature after all).
+- For features tagged beta or experimental in our docs, it’s okay to err on the side of engaging product + engineering sooner rather than later (since we don't yet know if we will want to release these, we keep our docs light in case we opt to remove the feature after all.
+Also, for these features we're still figuring out how users expect them to work, so often "bugs" are informative to understand product or education gaps in the feature – you're helping the team by surfacing them directly).
+`

 ### Deployment